chateight/s_motor/README.md

-# stepping motor Raspberry PI controles
+# Raspberry PI controles a stepping motor

 control a stepping motor using RPi.GPIO library with Raspberry Pi